Diyadhikari/playwrightAutomation/README.md

 # playwrightAutomation
-This is an end to end playwright automation testing for an ecommerce website
+This is an end to end playwright automation testing scripts for an ecommerce website